*DVD Rental in Prince Albert only

 BRIGHT STAR – In 1818, high-spirited young Fanny Brawne (Abbie Cornish) finds herself increasingly intrigued by the handsome but aloof poet John Keats (Ben Whishaw), who lives next door to her family friends the Dilkes.
 After reading a book of his poetry, she finds herself even more drawn to the taciturn Keats.
 Although he agrees to teach her about poetry, Keats cannot act on his reciprocated feelings for Fanny, since as a struggling poet he has no money to support a wife.
 British-French-Australian 2009 British-French-Australian biographical fiction romantic drama based on the last three years of the life of poet John Keats and his romantic relationship with Fanny Brawne.

 BRONSON – 2008 British biographical crime film directed by Nicolas Winding Refn, based on a script written by Refn and Brock Norman Brock.
-The film stars Tom Hardy as Michael Peterson, known from 1987 as Charles Bronson.
-The film follows the life of this prisoner, considered Britain’s most violent criminal, who has been responsible for a dozen or so cases of hostage taking while incarcerated.
+The film stars Tom Hardy as Michael Peterson, known since 1987 as Charles Bronson.
+The film follows the life of this prisoner, considered Britain’s most violent criminal, who has been responsible for a dozen or so cases of hostage-taking while incarcerated.
 He was given the name Charles Bronson by his fight promoter, for his bare-knuckle fighting years.
 Born into a respectable middle-class family, Peterson became known as one of the United Kingdom’s most dangerous prisoners.
 Because of his violence, Bronson was repeatedly put into isolation or solitary confinement, which may have contributed to his emotional problems.

 CAN YOU EVER FORGIVE ME? – 2018 biographical comedy-drama directed by Marielle Heller and with a screenplay by Nicole Holofcener and Jeff Whitty, based on the 2008 confessional memoir of the same name by Lee Israel.
 Melissa McCarthy stars as Israel, and the story follows her attempts to revitalize her failing writing career by forging letters from deceased authors and playwrights.
 The film also features Richard E. Grant, Dolly Wells, Jane Curtin, Anna Deavere Smith, Stephen Spinella, and Ben Falcone in supporting roles.
 Israel took the title from an apologetic line in a letter in which she posed as Dorothy Parker.